ubidots/ubidots-dragino/README.rst

   /*
   Simple example to Dragino

-  This sketch connects to Ubidots (http://www.ubidots.com) using an Dragino Hardware
+  This sketch connects to Ubidots (http://www.ubidots.com) using a Dragino Hardware

-  Is a simple example to explain the functions of the Dragino library
+  This is a simple example to explain the functions of the Dragino library

   Components: